 Hello, I'm Lori and this is a little bit about me.
 I've lived in rural Herefordshire, near Ross on Wye since 2015.
 It's a beautiful part of the world which, as a southern townie, took a while to get used to, but now I love the tranquillity.
 I have grown-up twins and come from a close family.
-I have five pet Herdwick sheep and (at the last count) seven hens.
-I love gardening, cooking and crochet - quite a home girl really.
+I have four pet Herdwick sheep, two cats, a dog and (at the last count) nine hens.
+I love gardening, cooking, walking and crochet - quite a home girl really.

 I've had a varied professional life, working in business and sport, including 8 years with the Formula 1 team, McLaren.
 I lived in France for 3 years teaching English and then for over 20 years I ran my own training and coaching business, helping others develop their presentation and communication skills.
 For 10 of those years, I was a part-time peripatetic singing teacher, which was incredibly rewarding.
 I've been a semi-pro performer for most of my adult life, singing opera and musical theatre.

-In the background to my 'successful' life was an unseen, highly destructive pattern of eating - yo-yo dieting, poor body image and bingeing.
+In the background to my 'successful' life was an unseen, highly destructive pattern of eating: binge-eating, starving and yo-yo dieting together with poor body image.
 No-one had any idea that I had an eating problem because I managed my weight pretty well through a rollercoasting pattern of eating and always overate in private.
 But living this way caused me anxiety, low self-esteem and a feeling of helplessness.